CtrlK79/GradProj/README.md

-# Bachelor'sThesis
+# BachelorThesis
 This repository is about the my Bachelor's thesis at Department of Mechanical and Aerospace Engineering in SNU, Seoul, Korea.
+It was done as a graduation project in  a course, "Integrated Design of Aerospace System".

 The advisor was Prof. Changdon, Kee.